Introduction to synchrotron radiation energy loss

 - No beam dynamics model: energy spread, emittance, damping, quantum excitation, and RF bucket constraints are outside the scope of this page.

-The energy loss per turn tells you how much energy the beam gives up on each revolution.
-This is directly relevant to RF voltage planning, because the RF system must restore that loss every turn and usually provide additional voltage margin for stable longitudinal focusing.
+In this synchrotron radiation calculator, the energy loss per turn tells you how much energy the beam gives up on each revolution.
+That is directly relevant to RF voltage planning, because the RF system must restore that loss every turn and usually provide additional voltage margin for stable longitudinal focusing.
 The total radiated power tells you how much power the full stored beam is shedding as synchrotron radiation.
 That quantity is central for heat-load estimates, absorber design, and RF power budgeting.

 It is also worth remembering what the result does not mean.
 The total radiated power is not the same as the wall-plug power of the accelerator.
 Real RF systems have amplifier losses, control overhead, and, in superconducting systems, cryogenic loads.
 So the facility power drawn from the grid can be significantly larger than the beam-radiated power computed here.
 Still, the beam-radiated power is a very important baseline because it anchors the rest of the power chain.